-International medical graduate (IMG) family physicians who are initially screened by Health Match BC, based on established criteria, may qualify for selection in the province’s Practice Ready Assessment – British Columbia (PRA-BC) program.
+International medical graduate (IMG) family physicians may qualify for selection in the province’s Practice Ready Assessment – British Columbia (PRA-BC) program.
 Selected individuals may become eligible for registration in the new assessment class during the program’s 12-week clinical field assessment period prior to being considered eligible for provisional registration with the College.

 The PRA-BC program is only available to internationally trained family physicians at this time.
 A similar program to assess specialists is not available in BC.

 Note: The assessment class of registration was established in sections 2-9, 2-35 to 2-38 and Schedule A of the Bylaws under the Health Professions Act, RSBC 1996, c.183, in March 2015.